Diagnosing failures of fairness transfer across distribution shift in real-world medical settings: Dermatology

-Detailed top-3 and top-1 model performance can be found in Tables \ref{tab:top3_derm} and \ref{tab:top1_derm}, respectively.
-For top-1 accuracy, we observe similar results as for top-3 accuracy: model performance is relatively similar between groups on the source data, but differences become apparent on the target data (Figure~\ref{fig:derm_top1}).
+Detailed top-3 and top-1 model performance can be found in Tables \ref{tab:top3_derm_target1} and \ref{tab:top1_derm_target1}, respectively.
+For top-1 accuracy, we observe similar results as for top-3 accuracy: model performance is relatively similar between groups on the source data, but differences become apparent on the target data (Figure~\ref{fig:derm_top1_target1}), especially for age.
+Interestingly, the target includes 544 paediatric cases, on which the model performs better than in other age groups (top-3: $85.28 \pm 1.32 \%$, top-1: $51.53 \pm 1.81 \%$).